ParklyInc/smart-alert-dialog/README.md

 A success message：

-    new SweetAlertDialog(this, SweetAlertDialog.SUCCESS_TYPE)
+    new SmartAlertDialog(this, SmartAlertDialog.SUCCESS_TYPE)
         .setTitleText("Good job!")
         .setContentText("You clicked the button!")
         .show();

 A message with a custom icon：

-    new SweetAlertDialog(this, SweetAlertDialog.CUSTOM_IMAGE_TYPE)
+    new SmartAlertDialog(this, SmartAlertDialog.CUSTOM_IMAGE_TYPE)
         .setTitleText("Sweet!")
         .setContentText("Here's a custom image.")
         .setCustomImage(R.drawable.custom_img)